Why Does My Dog Lay At My Feet When I Poop? – Explained!

 How To Stop My Dog Lay At My Feet When I Poop

 Many dog owners may have experienced the curious behavior of their furry friends joining them in the bathroom while they poop.
-While it may seem strange to some, this behavior is common among dogs.
+While it may seem strange to some, this behavior for dogs is common among dogs.
 Here are five steps you can take to stop your dog from laying at your feet when you poop:

 1. Train your dog to stay in a different room or area when you go to the bathroom.
 Start using a command like “go lay down” or “stay,” and then reward your dog with treats when they obey.